 Shanka is a second-year PhD student in Electrical Engineering at Princeton.
 He is currently working on Connectomics in the Seung Lab, where he is using artificial intelligence based methods for efficient neuron reconstruction.
 Previously he has worked on various applications of Machine Learning like biomedical imaging, systems, computer vision during his undergrad at Indian Institute of Technology, Kharagpur and internship at Adobe Research.
 Apart from that he is a foodie, enjoys playing cricket and watching movies.
 Find him on LinkedIn.

-Rebekah is a third-year PhD student at Princeton Neuroscience Institute, where she works with Catherine Peña investigating the effects of early life stress on chromatin accessibility in regions of the brain associated with the reward pathway.
-Before coming to Princeton, Rebekah graduated from the University of Maryland, Baltimore County with a major in Biology and a minor Creative Writing.
-While at UMBC, Rebekah worked in a molecular biology lab studying the dynamics of ribosomal biogenesis.
-Other than science, Rebekah enjoys museums, writing stories and screenplays, and taking long walks.
+Rebekah is a fifth-year PhD candidate at Princeton Neuroscience Institute, where she works with Catherine Peña investigating the effects that early life stress has on genetic control mechanisms during brain development.
+Before Princeton, Rebekah studied Biology and Creative Writing at the University of Maryland, Baltimore County where she investigated the dynamics of ribosome biogenesis.
+Other than science, Rebekah enjoys museums, writing stories and screenplay's, and taking long walks.

 Jaydeep is a second-year graduate student in the Mathematics department at Princeton, broadly interested in problems coming from physics.
 He was previously studying Mathematics at Stanford University, where he conducted research on the dynamics of black holes and lattice gauge theories.
 Outside of Fine Hall, he enjoys reading (non-math things!) and walking around campus green spaces.